matbesancon/hugo-site/content/post/2019-02-04-article-review.markdown

 ## Thematic read & writing the recommendations

-After the first reading round, I usually have some ideas about what are the key axes of the review, I can start writing up the review by all the small details (typos, clumsy or vague phrasing, etc), all that is not on the structure nor on the content.
-A good rule of thumb is that those minor corrections are limited to few words in one sentence.
+After the first reading round, I usually have some ideas about what are the key axes of the review, I can start writing it up with all the small details (typos, clumsy or vague phrasing, etc), all that is not on the structure nor on the content.
+A good rule of thumb is that those minor corrections are limited to few words in just one sentence.
 After that, I write down different main axes, as for instance:
 "this step of the methodology section is not detailed enough" and quote either precise points in the text where the problem arises from and/or recommendations for fixing it: "this or that would make the article to be reproducible".
-The deeper a problem is, the more discussion it brings, the goal is not to let the authors stuck with a blind comment, see the following examples:
+The deeper a problem is, the more discussion it brings, the goal is not to let the authors stuck with a blind comment, see the following examples nobody likes reading:

 > "Some steps in Section III seem incorrect"

-How much does it cost to the reviewer to point out where exactly?
+How much does it cost to the reviewer to point out where and why exactly?

 > "The authors did not manage to highlight a significant part of the literature"

 On which topic?
 What is not covered?
-Do you mean the authors did not cite your article?
+Do you mean the authors did not cite **your** article?

 Only after these last points am I 100% certain of the final recommendation I will give for the manuscript, the usual options are: